I have worked on Adobe Premiere Pro and Adobe Audition for audio editing.

 Is Premiere Pro Good For Audio Editing?

-Premiere Pro has packed so much audio post production features inside it so that you don’t have to leave the platform.
+Premiere Pro has packed so many audio post-production features inside it so that you don’t have to leave the platform.

 With features like “Essential Sound” and Adobe Stock music, you have everything it needs to finish your movie or YouTube video inside Premiere Pro!